utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-server-responses.md

 Add a server stub to your mock server to simulate a server error scenario with a specific 5xx response status code.

-1. Select **Mock Servers** in the sidebar, and then select a mock server.
+1. Select **Mock Servers** in the sidebar and select a mock server.
 1. On the **Stubs** tab, select **+** next to **Server Stubs**.
 Postman creates a new _Internal Server Error_ stub.
 1. Select the new server stub and customize it for the server error scenario you want to simulate: